deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 <figure class="half">
 	<img src="/images/ddd/scenario-first-sketch/usb-drive.png">
 	<img src="/images/ddd/scenario-first-sketch/router-2-01.png">
-	<figcaption>How would digital property and digital infrastruture be handled in the event of a divorce?</figcaption>
+	<figcaption>How would digital property and digital infrastructure be handled in the event of a divorce?</figcaption>
 </figure>

 Addressing these questions probes larger questions within digital media scholarship about the ways digital and computational technologies are understood&mdash;and so regulated&mdash;as part of everyday life.
 Divorce provides a microcosm for discussion about: